rickkbarbosa/apt_lazy_install/README.md

 apt_lazy_install
 ================

 Ubuntu and Linux Mint Fast Installation.
+Add APT repositories and some apps on Ubuntu / Linux Mint installation to some useful apps.

-Add APT repositories and some apps on Ubuntu / Linux Mint installation.
+Supports Ubuntu and Linux Mint, Starting 14.04 LTS "Trusty"

-Supports Ubuntu and Linux Mint, Starting 12.04 LTS "Raring" or "Maya"
+UPDATE: Fedora 20 supported on branch "RedHat"

 PACKAGES INCLUDED